KaotoIO/kaoto.io/content/docs/architecture.md

 The frontend is designed as a **micro-frontend architecture** [^2] [^3].

-The core frotend interacts with the backend and is able to visualize and edit a flow seamlessly, working with the generic domain classes.
+The core frontend interacts with the backend and is able to visualize and edit a flow seamlessly, working with the generic domain classes.

 But sometimes we need a finer grain detail to edit properly a flow.
 This is when the extensions and view definitions come into play.
 Extensions can be configured on the fly, without having to rebuild or redeploy Kaoto.